karthikk213/Guvi_Assignment01_userregistration_system/README.md

 This is my first assignment in guvi D44 batch.

-I created code using py3.0
+I created code using py3.0 and jupiter notebook. i uploaded both files

 Defined each function and used according to user choice.